-- 7.50 The Government's key objective for planning for housing is to ensure that everyone has the opportunity of living in a decent home.
+- 7.42 The Government's key objective for planning for housing is to ensure that everyone has the opportunity of living in a decent home.
 The Planning Policy for Travellers Sites, which relates to Gypsies, Travellers and Travelling Show people was published in August 2015.
-This document should be read in conjunction with the NPPF which includes a commitment to ensuring that the housing needs of members of the gypsy and traveller community and the travelling show people's community are met. - 7.51 Appropriate regard has been given to Gypsy and Travellers need through a Gypsy and Traveller Accommodation assessment.
+This document should be read in conjunction with the NPPF which includes a commitment to ensuring that the housing needs of members of the gypsy and traveller community and the travelling show people's community are met. - 7.43 Appropriate regard has been given to Gypsy and Travellers need through a Gypsy and Traveller Accommodation assessment.
 There are a number of private residential pitches in the Borough.
-A Gypsy Traveller and Travelling Show people Accommodation Assessment: North Warwickshire and Nuneaton and Bedworth, published in June 2013. - 7.52 That, indicated there was a need for an additional 9 residential pitches (2 up to 2017, 3 up to 2022, and 4 up to 2028) and up to 5 transit caravan pitches up to 2028.
+A Gypsy Traveller and Travelling Show people Accommodation Assessment: North Warwickshire and Nuneaton and Bedworth, published in June 2013. - 7.44 That, indicated there was a need for an additional 9 residential pitches (2 up to 2017, 3 up to 2022, and 4 up to 2028) and up to 5 transit caravan pitches up to 2028.
 A review of that GTAA has been completed which has identified a need for a minimum of 19 residential permanent pitches from 2019 to 2033.
 This takes into account sites that have secured planning permission, including a 12 pitch transit site since the 2013 Study.
 The 2020 Study will inform the production of a Gypsy & Traveller Development Plan Document.
-There continues to be no evidence of any requirement to provide pitches for travelling show people. - 7.54 In order to provide for a range of small sites outside of the Green Belt, but close to services and facilities, a site criteria policy is included in this Local Plan.
-It follows the principles of the settlement hierarchy.
+There continues to be no evidence of any requirement to provide pitches for travelling show people.